julianjohannesen/react-bulma-components/README.md

 #### Gatsby

-Follow the [instructions](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) to enable Sass compiling in project, and configure the sass plugin to include the path where you put the `_variables.sass` file, for example:
+Follow the [instructions](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) to enable Sass compiling, and configure the Sass plugin to include the path where you put the `_variables.sass` file, for example:

 ```javascript
 plugins: [